-This Code places specific obligations on a person conducting a business or undertaking in relation to first aid, including a requirement to:
+This code places specific obligations on a person conducting a business or undertaking in relation to first aid, including a need to:

 - provide first aid equipment and ensure each worker at the workplace has access to the equipment